How to Grow New England Aster – Quick Summary

 Is New England Aster Edible?

 Apparently there is a long history of Native American tribes using tea made from the leaves or root to treat a wide variety of ailments.
 Anything from fever, gas or stomach problems.
 They would use the flowers in pipes and use the smoke for religious purposes, and to treat headaches and a wide variety of other ailments.
-I don’t consume any part of this plant, and recommend that you don’t either.
-If it was that good of a medicine, it would be prescribed by a doctor or sold over the counter.

 General Requirements for How to Grow New England Aster